OpenCAEPlus/OpenCAEPoro/manual/design.md

 ## For users

-- Switch to a new EOS model
+- Easy to switch to a new EOS model
-- Switch to another **Flash Calculation** algorithm
+- Easy to switch to another **Flash Calculation** algorithm
-- Add a new IMPES/IMPEC method
+- Easy to add a new IMPES/IMPEC method

 ## For developers
-- Change to a different grid structure
+- Easy to change to a different grid structure
-- Add a new spatial discretization
+- Easy to add a new spatial discretization
-- Add a new temporal discretization
+- Easy to add a new temporal discretization

 ## For optimzation
-- Add a new linear solver
+- Easy to add a new linear solution method
-- Parallelize linear solver
+- Easy to parallelize linear solvers
-- Optimize certain steps
+- Easy to optimize code at certain steps